friend1ws/genomon_rna_gce/README.md

 ## Sample Cofiguration file

 This is the CSV format file, in which the 1st column is the sample name (which can be set arbitrarily), and the 2nd and 3rd columns are the pathes for the 1st and 2nd fastq format sequence data.
+We have prepared several sequence data for execution tests, which you can access [here](https://console.cloud.google.com/storage/browser/genomon_rna_gce/sequence_data/).

-See the [example_conf/sample-conf.csv](https://github.com/friend1ws/genomon_rna_gce/blob/master/example_conf/sample-conf.csv) file for example.
+For the sample configuration files for these test data, see the [example_conf/sample-conf.csv](https://github.com/friend1ws/genomon_rna_gce/blob/master/example_conf/sample-conf.csv) file for example.

+We have prepared several sequence

 ## Output directory